Listening and reading aids

 Narrator is a text-to-speech feature that comes as part of Windows 10 and can be used to listen to accessible PDF files.
 If using a Finnish version of Windows 10, the feature is called Lukija, is entirely in Finnish and uses a Finnish voice.
 Further information can be found on the Microsoft website.
 Full Narrator instructions

 Dolphin Easy Reader is a paid application with a diverse feature set.
-More about Dolphin Easy Reader for Windows
+Download Dolphin Easy Reader App for Windows.

 Accessible EPUB book reader Thorium Reader.
 Works: Windows 10, MacOS and Linux.